Can Food Allergies Cause Vomiting In Babies?

 Vomiting is one of the most common food allergic reaction symptoms in babies.
 However, your child could be vomiting for another reason, or they could just be spitting up.
 Today, we’ll cover how to tell whether vomiting is a symptom of a food allergy.

 In babies and young children, vomiting is one of the most common symptoms of an allergic reaction.
-However, your child could be vomiting for another reason --- or they could just be spitting up as their digestive system is still maturing.
+However, your child could be vomiting for another reason or they could just be spitting up as their digestive system is still maturing.
 Today, we’ll cover how to tell whether vomiting is a symptom of a food allergy, or of something else.
 Plus, we’ll break down the difference between vomiting and spitting up.

-Vomiting and food allergies
+Vomiting and Food Allergies

 Along with food allergy hives (red raised bumps), vomiting is one of the most common symptoms of a food allergy reaction in babies and young children.
 Occasional vomiting is a symptom of a mild allergic reaction, while repeated vomiting can be a symptom of a severe allergic reaction.

-Vomiting is actually a symptom of both of the two main types of food allergies --- immediate-type food allergies and delayed-type food allergies.
+Vomiting is actually a symptom of both of the two main types of food allergies immediate-type food allergies and delayed-type food allergies.
 It could occur alone or with other symptoms.

 Immediate-type food allergies are also known as IgE-mediated food allergies.
 When someone has this type of food allergy, their immune system produces IgE antibodies that detect the specific proteins from foods they are allergic to.
-The IgE antibodies then trigger an allergic reaction whenever the person eats the food they are allergic to.

-Immediate-type food allergies cause symptoms like hives, swelling, and vomiting soon after someone eats a food that they are allergic to --- usually within seconds to minutes of eating that food, and almost always within two hours.
+Immediate-type food allergies cause symptoms like hives, swelling, and vomiting soon after someone eats a food that they are allergic to usually within seconds to minutes of eating that food, and almost always within two hours.

 Delayed-type food allergies are also known as non-IgE-mediated food allergies.
 This type of food allergy is much rarer than immediate-type food allergies.